 VoiceOver Keyboard Shortcuts on a Mac

-Screen reader keyboard shortcuts > VoiceOver on a Mac
+Screen Reader Keyboard Shortcuts and Gestures > VoiceOver on a Mac

 On this page: